luketaylor9000/giftureframe_web_app/README.md

 # giftureframe_web_app
 A web app version of my Giftureframe project.
 Contains a small Flask server that searches through the Tenor API for gifs to display full screen in the web browser.

+* THIS APP IS CURRENTLY STILL UNDER DEVELOPMENT AND UTILIZES THE FLASK DEVELOPMENT SERVER *

 -Get your Tenor API key from www.tenor.com/gifapi/documentation